 The Board and CSUSA may employ or contract with skilled, selected, noncertified personnel to provide non-instructional services or to assist faculty members as teachers' aides.
 Teachers will demonstrate content mastery in the subject area they are teaching through a state exam, as well as demonstrate successful completion of graduate work, an undergraduate academic major or advanced certification/credentialing.
-The EC Lead and hired for occupational therapy, physical therapy, consultants language, and other services will meet licensure or certification requirements for the services that they provide.
+The EC Lead and physical therapy, consultants hired for occupational therapy, licensure certification other services will meet and or requirements for the services that they provide.